realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         - In the example above, the `view()` function can be called with any `Document` object and the `view` method will behave differently based on the type of the `Document` object that is passed in
   - ### Associated with Liskov Principle
-    - #### MORE MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.
     - The "Liskov Substitution Principle" comes from "Set theory" and is the idea that "objects of a superclass shall be replaceable with objects of its subclasses without affecting the functionality of the program."
     - That's it.
 That's the whole idea.
     - It's just a fancy way of saying that "subclasses should work the same as their superclass."
     - Live Code Example: [Liskov Substitution Principle in Kotlin](src/main/kotlin/liskovSubstitutionPrincipleExample.kt)
+    - #### 🛑 POLYMORPHISM IS A GREAT EXAMPLE OF MAKING FANCY TERMS FOR VERY BASIC CONCEPTS THAT BARELY NEED EXPLAINING, I'VE SAID ENOUGH ALREADY.

 ## Controlled Scope of Visibility of Variables and Methods <a name="controlled-visibility"></a>
 ###### controlled-visibility